kevin-1114/kevin-1114/README.md

 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning to make a complete website
 - 💞️ I’m looking to collaborate on some easy projects
-- 📫 How to reach me paperlegend1114@gmail.com
+- 📫 How to reach kevinlilol1114@gmail.com
 - 😄 Pronouns: kevin
 - ⚡ Fun fact: I am in middle schol...